Adventure Birding 'n Outdoors in New Guinea's Wild West

 Day 7 │ Arfak montane forests and Anggi Giji basin

-drive by chartered 4WD-vehicle to our host village near the shores of Lake Anggi Giji, enjoying a packed lunch en route.
+hours' drive by chartered 4WD-vehicle to our host village near the shores of Lake Anggi Giji, enjoying a packed lunch en

-Along the seasonally fluctuating lake edge, Pacific Black Duck, Tricolored Grebe, Nankeen Night Heron, Great and Plumed Egret,
+Along the seasonally fluctuating lake edge, Pacific Black Duck, Eurasian Coot, Tricolored Grebe, Little Pied and Little Black

-Little Pied and Little Black Cormorant, and Eurasian Coot can be numerous, and it shall not take long before we spot our first
+Cormorant, Nankeen Night Heron, and Great and Plumed Egret can be numerous, and it shall not take long before we spot our first

 Grey-banded Munias, which in season can congregate in flocks of more than 150 individuals.
 But observing the two secretive rails